 Learn about the components of the Days for Girls kit and how the reusable pads work:

 Read the summary of Projet Jeune Leader’s pilot reusable pad initiative:

-© 2020.
-Fadimbolana.info is a resource site created by Projet Jeune Leader, with the financial support of AmplifyChange and the Segal Family Foundation.
+© 2022.
+Fadimbolana.info is resource site created by Projet Jeune Leader in 2018, with the financial support of AmplifyChange and the Segal Family Foundation.